Vegan Meal Menus: 4 weeks

-Complete with: RECIPES, PCF RATIO, SHOPPING LIST and PORTION SIZES.
+Included are: RECIPES, PCF RATIO, GROCERY SHOPPING LIST (optional) and PORTION SIZES.

 This Vegan plan is 4 Weeks: 3 Meals + 3 Snacks = 168 Meals.
 [No animal products.]

-Note: To INCLUDE Eggs & Dairy, go to Vegetarian Meal Plans.
+Note: To INCLUDE Eggs & Dairy, please go to the Vegetarian Meal Plans.

 The most salient feature of this collection of plans is that they contain no animal products.
 These plans exclude meat, fish, poultry, dairy products, and eggs.
 Although a diet of this type can be healthy, there are several considerations that every Vegan must address.

 Because cholesterol is available only from animal sources, these menus contain no cholesterol.
 They are also low in saturated fat, which is also primarily found in animal products.
 (Interestingly enough, the most highly saturated of all fats - the tropical oils - come from plants.)
 The fat content of these plans average about 26% of total calories, primarily from monounsaturated and polyunsaturated fats.
 The frequent use of nuts and seeds in these plans provides the essential Omega-3 and Omega-6 fatty acids as well.
 When eating flax seeds, be sure to grind them up before eating them to allow for proper digestion and absorption.

 Protein is not the problem it was once thought to be.
 Protein intakes between 15% to 20% of calories are maintained at all calorie levels in these plans by including soy products, nuts, seeds, beans, and grains.